Cattle mutilation: 1974 Nebraska wave

 Reports resumed in April 1974, when a Nebraska cow was discovered mutilated and drained of blood.
 That month, the North American Newspaper Alliance reported on the 1973 mutilations along with sightings of unidentified helicopters.

 In May, two mutilations were reported in Mills County, Iowa; An AP story argued coyotes were responsible.
 By June 1974, mutilations were reported in Lancaster County, Nebraska.
 Custer Country reported similar helicopter sightings and armed patrols.
 On August 14, 1974, the Cascade County, Montana Sheriff's Office received its first report of a mutilated cow.

 On August 20, press reported a "new twist" in the mutilations: Days prior, near Agnew, Nebraska, an unidentified helicopter had been spotted hovering 400 feet above where a mutilated cow would later be discovered.
 The helicopter was reported shining a spotlight into the field; FAA and National Guard reported no knowledge of helicopters operating in the area.
 Knox County Sheriff Herbert Thompson reported that armed civilians had begun patrols in response to repeated helicopter sightings.
 Cloud County Attorney William Walsh told press of a jailhouse informant who claimed to be a former cult member and opined the mutilations were likely the result of devil-worshiping cultists.
 The Kansas Bureau of Investigation and the Kansas Brand Inspectors were reported to lean toward predators as the cause.
 Amid the cattle mutilation jitters and drought, Oakland, Nebraska experienced as spate of "beast" sightings as residents feared an unidentified noisy night-time animal.
 State Sen. John Decamp called on authorities to coordinate an investigation into the mutilations.

-As on August 28, there had been 25 mutilations reported across five Nebraska counties.
+As of August 28, there had been 25 mutilations reported across five Nebraska counties.

-On August 28, press reported that a rancher near Hartington had apparently thwarted a mutilation in progress when he found a helicopter above his field was spotted by a neighbor who summoned the sheriff; All three reportedly witnessed the helicopter as well as a car that also seen shining a spotlight into the field.
+On August 28, press reported that a rancher near Hartington had apparently thwarted a mutilation in progress when he found a helicopter above his field that was spotted by a neighbor who summoned the sheriff; All three reportedly witnessed the helicopter as well as a car that was seen shining a spotlight into the field.
 The following morning, a dead cow was found near where the helicopter had been spotted, but the cow had not been mutilated.
 Authorities cautioned the public not to shoot at aircraft.
 On September 5, it was reported that authorities had ordered helicopters to fly above 1000 feet after a commercial helicopter took two bullets during a power line inspection.